flow-io/generator-flow-io/README.md

 #### Dotfiles

 These are standard fare.
-If you notice that files are neither tracking in Git or making their way onto NPM, consult `.gitignore` and `.npmignore`.
+If you notice that files are neither tracking in Git nor making their way onto NPM, consult `.gitignore` and `.npmignore`.
 The scaffold includes a `.travis.yml` file for continuous integration purposes.
 Visit [Travis-CI](https://travis-ci.org/) to setup running builds.

 #### Makefile